-- Tell your doctor if you are intending to become pregnant and you are taking risperidone as your doctor may wish to change you to a different medication.
+- Tell your doctor if you are intending to become pregnant and you are taking risperidone because your doctor may wish to change you to a different medication before you fall pregnant.
 Risperidone is incompatible with breastfeeding.

 - Some effects may be noticed within a few days but it may take up to three to four weeks for the full effects of risperidone to be seen.

 - Risperidone is metabolized to an active metabolite, 9-hydroxy-risperidone.

 - Risperidone orally disintegrating tablets, risperidone oral solution, and risperidone tablets are all bioequivalent (this means that there is no difference in the extent to which they are absorbed and their effect).

 Medicines that interact with risperidone may either decrease its effect, affect how long it works for, increase side effects, or have less of an effect when taken with risperidone.
 An interaction between two medications does not always mean that you must stop taking one of the medications; however, sometimes it does.
 Speak to your doctor about how drug interactions should be managed.

 Common medications that may interact with risperidone include: